tonethar/IGME-430-Spring-2021/core-skills/7-create-random-joke-web-service.md

-# Skill #7 - Create Random Joke Web Service
+# Skill #7 - Create a "Random Joke" JSON Web Service

 ## I. Overview
 - For today's skill, you will port a simplified version of **random-jokes.php** (seen in [Core Skills #1](./1-client-tools-and-http-protocol.md)) from PHP to JavaScript/Node.js, and then post it to Heroku